guillotinaweb/guillotina_react/docs/tutorial/step-6-configure-main-app-login.md

 ```

-Now we will modify login function in GMI
+Now we will modify the login function in GMI

 Create `gmi_demo/src/lib/auth.js`